davidnmbond/Autocue/README.md

 Leave a line between each paragraph.
 This makes it easier to track where you are when presenting.

+You can surround a word with *asterisks* for additional emphasis.
+These appear bold and yellow in the presentation mode.

 Avoid unusual punctuation, as the speech recognition cannot understand them.
 Avoid numbers and hyphenated words.
 For example, use one hundred and twenty three instead of the equivalent as a number.

 #Saving Your Work